 The Immigrant Experience

 “Many Faces, One Community” is Midway Village Museum’s largest ever exhibition.
-This major new gallery depicts the history of immigration to Rockford and how our community developed through the perseverance of immigrants from many countries and cultures.
+This gallery depicts the history of immigration to Rockford and how our community developed through the perseverance of immigrants from many countries and cultures.
 The exhibit is “touch friendly” and features the stories of immigrants to Rockford.
 Visitors arrive through the train depot, stroll along 7th and South Main Streets, visit a circa 1900 immigrant home, and apply for a job at the Swedish furniture factory.